entando/entando-docs/vuepress/docs/next/tutorials/devops/entando-operator.md

 This tutorial demonstrates how to provide the Entando Operator with a ConfigMap to customize its behavior.
 See the template file below for possible settings related to image timeouts, TLS/SSL configuration, and the default image repository.
 Some specific tutorials (e.g. [Plugin Configuration Profiles](./plugin-configuration.md)) also require updates to the Entando Operator configuration.

 ## Prerequisites
 The Entando Operator makes use of an optional ConfigMap named `entando-operator-config`.
-It must be present in the same namespace as the Operator.
+The ConfigMap must be present in the same namespace as the operator.
 In a quickstart environment, you can check for its presence with this command:
 ```sh
 kubectl get configmap -n entando
 ```